rshettynj/import_sg_terragrunt/README.md

 0 directories, 1 file
 ```

-Explanation for entries in the ../../modules/general_import/sg.tf file (below)
+Explanation for entries in the ../../modules/general_import terragrunt.hcl file.
 ----------------------------------------
-Note: I create a folder called "general_import" and store the below content in the file called sg.tf.  it can be any name ending with .tf.
+Note: Created a folder called "general_import" and store the below content in a new file called sg.tf.  it can be any name ending with .tf.
 List out all the security groups and rules (egress/ingress) to be imported as shown.
-You could even import 100's of security groups!!

 We are using CIDR rules import separate from security group import is because "CIDR rules" are considered separate resources in the Terraform documentation.
 (AWS VPC rules are different than AWS VPC security groups. each has its own published module or resource block.
 Some resources are published as modules and some as just resources.